cortex-lab/phy/docs/plugins.md

 2. Some controller methods have been renamed.
 See the [API documentation](api.md) for more details.

-3. Make sure the deprecated package `phycontrib` is not loaded anywhere in your pluginsn which could lead to conflicts.
+3. Make sure the deprecated package `phycontrib` is not loaded anywhere in your plugins, which could lead to conflicts.
 You should even make sure it is not installed in your phy2 environment.

 4. Look at the plugin examples.
 They are good starting points to port your plugins.
 For example, there are example plugins for changing the number of spikes in the views, implementing custom recluster actions, adding custom matplotlib views, using custom cluster metrics and statistics, etc.

 ### How to use a plugin

-1. Create a Python file in `~/.phy/plugins/` and copy-paste the code from [a plugin example on the GitHub repository](https://github.com/cortex-lab/phy/tree/beta/plugins)
+1. Create a Python file in `~/.phy/plugins/` and copy-paste the code from [a plugin example on the GitHub repository](https://github.com/cortex-lab/phy/tree/master/plugins)
 2. Edit `~/.phy/phy_config.py`, and specify the plugin names to load in the GUI:

 ```python